kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-services-for-streams.md

 # The Protocol

-QUIC Services for Streams can be used on any bi-directional byte stream that is ordered and reliable; for details, see {{stream-properties}}.
+QUIC Services for Streams can be used on any transport that provides bi-directional, byte-oriented stream that is ordered and reliable; for details, see {{transport-properties}}.

-QUIC frames are sent directly on top of the bi-directional byte stream.
+QUIC frames are sent directly on top of the transport.

 The frames are not encrypted.
-It is the task of the lower layer providing the bi-directional byte stream (e.g., TLS) to provide confidentially and integrity.
+It is the task of the transport (e.g., TLS) to provide confidentially and integrity.

 QUIC packet headers are not used.